IDVA Benefit Specialists

 to purchase specialty veteran license plates for their vehicle.
 These special plates

 are available for an additional charge through the Iowa Department of Transportation.
+2014: The

-Information & Application: Iowa DOT Military License Plates
+Information: Iowa DOT Military License Plates

 Iowa Veterans Trust Fund